-Holmer Lake School recognise that information is vital in identifying and tackling all forms of abuse and neglect.
-The governing body expect all staff to share information with practitioners and local agencies.
-We are committed to sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child already known to the local authority children's social care.
+We expect all staff to share information with practitioners and local agencies.
+We are committed to sharing information as early as possible to help identify, assess and respond to risks or concerns about the safety and welfare of children, whether this is when problems are first emerging, or where a child is already known to the local authority children's social care.

-All child protection records are clearly marked as such and are kept securely locked on the premises and/or within CPOMS, the nominated persons are responsible, accountable, documented and are identifiable within our school for total security at the setting.
+All child protection records are clearly marked as such and are kept securely locked on the premises within CPOMS, the nominated persons are responsible, accountable, documented and are identifiable within our setting for total security.
 Also, procedures are in place when a member of staff leaves the setting or is on long term sick leave for their access to cease.
-Withdrawal of child protection records from the school by staff will be noted and signed for, as will files released to professionals.
+Withdrawal of child protection records from our setting by staff will be noted and signed for, as will files released to professionals.